rioter00/MAGD487/PortfolioCreationAssignment.md

   - [ ] Resize/Crop images and videos.
   - [ ] Convert formats to conform with web standards.
   - [ ] Note that many Content Management Systems may automatically resize, crop, and edit photos.
 If you plan on writing your ```code```, note that you might have to create your thumbnails, etc.
+  - [ ] Upload pertinant media to relevant Content Delivery Network.

 ***
 4. Write descriptions of individual artifacts and larger projects.
   - [ ] If grouping artifacts from a single project, a written description about the project (also known as case studies) give visitors insight on the project and process as a whole.
-  - [ ] If had a contributor to work items, be sure to credit them.
+  - [ ] If you had a contributor/collaborator, be sure to credit them.

-  Write a short bio about yourself.
+  - [ ] Write a short bio about yourself.
 Information about the work you create, relevant experience, and ways to contact you are important.

   > **Check-In Material**
   > - [ ] Bring all the formatted, converted, resized media.